 Automate patient access

-It’s a fact that a large portion of denied claims are caused by issues in the patient access process; close to 24% are caused by registration or eligibility issues and 12.4% are caused by issues with authorization and precertification requirements.
+A large portion of denied claims are caused by issues in the patient access process including registration errors, eligibility issues and issues with authorization and precertification requirements.
 Fortunately, patient access technology can eliminate many of the manual processes that lead to denials.

 Automated patient access technology reduces time-consuming processes like calling payers to gather coverage information.
 By removing manual processes, it also reduces the likelihood of errors and missing patient information when it comes time to file the claim or bill the patient—both of which can lead to rejections or denials.